miftahDB/miftahdb/README.md

 Retrieves a paginated list of keys matching a pattern.

+- **Parameters**:
   - `limit`: The maximum number of keys to return per page.
   - `page`: The page number to retrieve (1-based index).
   - `pattern`: Optional SQL LIKE pattern to match keys.
 Defaults to "%" which matches all keys.
+- **Returns**:
-- Returns: An array of matching keys.
+  - An array of matching keys.

 ```javascript
 // Get the first 5 keys from the database